awsdocs/aws-cloudformation-user-guide/doc_source/outputs-section-structure.md

 The optional `Outputs` section declares output values that you can [import into other stacks](intrinsic-function-reference-importvalue.md) \(to [create cross\-stack references](walkthrough-crossstackref.md)\), return in response \(to describe stack calls\), or [view on the AWS CloudFormation console](cfn-console-view-stack-data-resources.md)\.
 For example, you can output the S3 bucket name for a stack to make the bucket easier to find\.

+**Important**
+CloudFormation does not redact or obfuscate any information you include in the Outputs section\.
+We strongly recommend you do not use this section to output sensitive information, such as passwords or secrets\.

 ## Syntax<a name="outputs-section-syntax"></a>

 The `Outputs` section consists of the key name `Outputs`, followed by a space and a single colon\.
 You can declare a maximum of 60 outputs in a template\.